Year-End Tax Planning When a 1031 Exchange Fails

 Failed Tax-Deferred Exchange May Qualify for Installment Sale Treatment

-It is possible that you could structure a partial 1031 Exchange or may be able to defer the capital gain tax consequences (but not depreciation recapture taxes) from the failed 1031 Exchange into the following income tax year.
+The advice is generally that your 1031 Exchange has failed and will not qualify for tax-deferred exchange treatment; in short, it’s taxable.
+It may not be taxable immediately.
+It is possible that you could structure a partial 1031 Exchange or may be able to defer the capital gain tax consequences from the failed 1031 Exchange into the following income tax year.
 It will depend on your specific situation and fact pattern.

 Always Seek Advice of Counsel and Consider Back-up Strategies

 It is extremely important that you consult with your legal, tax and financial advisors prior to entering into any 1031 Exchange.
 It is even more critical to immediately consult with the advisors when a 1031 Exchange appears likely to fail, especially at year-end.